Prep is the job.

 Punch list

 Walked with you, before we're done — not after.
-Anything that isn't right gets fixed while we're still on site with ladders, tape, and the same paint from the same can.
-Not a separate trip, not a callback.
+Anything that isn't right gets fixed while the crew is still on site with ladders, tape, and the same paint from the same can.

 • Room-by-room walk, in daylight, with you.